Seattle's Child

 Restrooms: Drop toilets are available year-round

 The trail continues past the falls.
 If you want to return to the parking lot, you will need to double back.
 In April, portions of the trail were covered in roots and slick from the snow.
-Watch little ones on the stairs and near the cliffs, closer to the falls since there is minimal guarding.
+Watch little ones on the stairs and near the cliffs, closer to the falls since minimal guarding exists.
 Signs were also posted, warning of possible cougars in the area.

 Bonus: When there’s snow on the ground it’s a perfect time to take a break on the hike and have a snowball fight!